LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/docs/experiment-setup.md

 ### 3. Waveform Analysis
 - Simulation results are captured and analyzed to ensure all transitions meet the design specifications.
 - **Key signals monitored:** Clocks, individual counters, AM/PM toggle, Alarm flag, and Stopwatch states.
-- Output waveforms are securely stored in `../assets/waveforms/` and visual screenshots are available in `../assets/`.
+- Output waveforms are stored in `../assets/waveforms/`, and screenshots are available in `../assets/`.

 ---